ACz-UniBi/guidelines-institutional-thematic-repositories/docs/fair_enabled.rst

 FAIR enabled
 ============

+The OpenAIRE and DRIVER guidelines, at the beginning of their time in 2008, had already put the focus on elements that can be found today in the FAIR principles.
-The OpenAIRE Guidelines epsecially the Literature and DRIVER Guidelines focus elements of the FAIR principles since beginning in 2008.
-Community based refine and enhancement of guidelines over time add elements with their descriptions which are according to motivation of FAIR.
+Community-based refinement and enhancement of the guidelines over time to include elements with their descriptions that are consistent with motivation of FAIR.
-The following section describe FAIRification process of the institutional & thematic Guidelines.
+The following section describe the FAIRification process of the OpenAIRE Guidelines for institutional & thematic Repository Manager.

 .. _fair_overview: